 How can aggression, sexuality, silence, vulnerability, interdependence and eternal human beauty all exist side by side?
 How can the language of dance be both serious and zany at the same time?
 How is the human body capable of communicating extreme thoughts and emotions?
-These choreographies from Jiří Kylián, Wayne McGregor and the team of Sharon Eyal and Gai Behar will shed light on the answers.
-Bedroom Folk, first premiered in Amsterdam, and Six Dances and Petite Mort, both set to the music of Mozart, have been captivating audiences at the Erkel Theatre for years.
-Since its 2006 London premiere, Wayne McGregor’s Chroma has been adopted by major European and American ballet companies.
-In the 2019/20 season, it also becomes part of the Hungarian National Ballet’s repertoire.
+These choreographies from Jiří Kylián, Hans van Manen and the team of Sharon Eyal and Gai Behar will shed light on the answers.
+Bedroom Folk, first premiered in Amsterdam, and 5 tango for Piazzolla's music, and Six Dances - Petite Mort, both set to the music of Mozart, have been captivating audiences at the Erkel Theatre for years, and we hope they gonna do to the Eiffel' audiences too.

 “This piece originally choreographed for four men and four women was, in one of the HNB’s performances (…) presented for five women and three men, in that répétiteur and stager Olivia Ancona was inspired by Kristina Starostina, who danced female and male parts at the same time. (…) It is a welcome development that the company and its dancer spurred Sharon Eyal’s colleague to innovate further.”
 (Bedroom Folk, Krisztina Horeczky, Tánckritika.hu)